-Key purchases/additions Key sales/trims UBS Nasdaq Put Options (new purchase) Advanced Drainage Systems (trim) JP Morgan Emerging Markets FX Momentum (addition) Trex (trim) Société Generale VRR Index Structured Product (addition) A.O.
-Smith (trim)
+Key purchases/additions Key sales/trims UBS Nasdaq Put Options (new purchase) A.O.
+Smith (trim) JP Morgan Emerging Markets FX Momentum (addition) Abbott Laboratories (trim) Société Generale VRR Index Structured Product (addition)

 Source: Rathbones

 We continued to add to the JP Morgan Emerging Markets FX Momentum structured product during the quarter.
 This contract with an investment bank gives us exposure to a 'momentum' index of emerging market currencies.
 It uses price trend data to anticipate whether the basket of currencies will rise or fall against the dollar.
 This should enable us to generate positive returns in benign markets, and historically it has provided some protection in times of crisis as emerging market currencies typically sell off against the dollar, and the index model has picked up on this trend and moved to a long dollar position.